 Dimensions cm: 82 peg to peg 54 wide

 Ref.
 Number: 1481

 A simple but lovely Dogon granary door, the discolouration and wood crazing on the lower half of the door shows where the sun has beat on it daily where the top shows where there has been shade.
-Large metal staples have been fixed to prevent the door from cracking and a small hole where the door was most likely to be fastened shut with.
+Large metal staples have been fixed to prevent the door from cracking and a small hole where the door was most likely to be fastened shut.
 Authentic Dogon granary door with signs of significant use.
 The depiction of breasts, symbolising fertility and prosperity.
-The bespoke stand also part of sale price.
+The bespoke stand is also part of the sale price.